mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 I fuelled with a bottle with just 2 packets of _Tailwind_ stretched with sugar; it sat better but still wasn't great tasting.
 The second bottle was my typical lemonade, mixed thick.

 I looped the peninsula via _Lands End Road_ before heading south.
-Overall, I **felt pretty good** today; maybe a little bothered in the saddle area...
+Overall, I **felt pretty good**; maybe a little bothered in the saddle area...

 ![Bike](/assets/jpg/bike-20230611.jpeg) That _"Squirt"_ chain wax seemed to work well.